Skip to content

 Verify

-3. > /run <table> --debug — log lines [Code] found N references confirm the agent ran and contributed.
+3. > /run <table> — log lines [Code] found N references confirm the agent ran and contributed.

 Troubleshooting